A Baseline Assessment

 This report provides a baseline assessment of gaps in health insurance coverage, access, utilization, and affordability in the period leading up to the COVID-19 pandemic across eight regions in Massachusetts.
 To advance the goal of health care equity in Massachusetts, it is important to examine how geographic differences impact residents’ health insurance coverage and access to care in the Commonwealth.

-To read CHIA’s first report on health care equity, examining disparities in coverage and care by age, race/ethnicity, and family income groups, please click here.
+CHIA’s initial report on health care equity, examining disparities in coverage and care by age, race/ethnicity, and family income groups can be found below.

 CHIA has launched a new series exploring health care equity issues in the Commonwealth, beginning with a baseline assessment of gaps in health insurance coverage, access, utilization, and affordability in the period leading up to the COVID-19 pandemic.
 Findings from this series are derived from the 2015, 2017, and 2019 Massachusetts Health Insurance Survey (MHIS).